Do you ever find yourself in a full-blown conversation, only to realise that that conversation is actually happening in your own head?

 3. Limitless creative thinking

-When I journal, it’s not uncommon for me to have a handful of ideas and feel totally inspired.
+When I journal, it’s not uncommon for me to discover new ideas and feel totally inspired.

 My journal gives me the freedom and confidence to dream without limitations.